jakejang91/Mommybot/README.md

 # Record Time event:
-Our team classified everyday's time hours into five different classes.
+Everyday's time hours is divided into five different classes.
-Each classes will be recorded on Mommybot with two differet sensors & speaker device.
+Each classes transition timestamp will be recorded on Mommybot with two differet sensors & speaker device.
 ### 1. Working hours
   - Time interval from the moment you left your house until you returned to home & pair bluetooth to Mommybot.
   - Bluetooth connection is requried to record your home arrival.